mroth/unindexed/README.md

 ## info

-  - Nothing has been done to prevent the site from being indexed, however the NOARCHIVE meta tag is specified which prevents the Googles from caching their own copy of the content.
+  - Nothing has been done to prevent the site from being indexed, however the NOARCHIVE meta tag is specified which instructs Google not to cache their own copy of the content.

   - The content for this site is stored in memory only (via Redis) and is loaded